riyuebao/SpliceS/README.md

 # Quick Start #

-To gain the first look into the pipelines, we provide sample data and scripts for a quick start demo.
+To gain the first look into how to tool works, we provide sample data and scripts for a quick start demo.

 In directory example/